Min-Thway-Htut/LeetCode-Problems/README.md

 ## Easy

 #### LeetCode 27 | javaScript
 First of all, try to loop over the array and check if the elements in the arrary are equal to the input value or not.
-If we find that they are equal, remove the duplicate number using splice() methond.
+If we find that they are equal, remove the duplicate number using splice() method.

 ## Medium